GooBox/goobox-sync-storj/README.md

 1. Open a Command Prompt / Terminal
 1. Navigate to the extracted `goobox-sync-storj` folder
 1. Run the batch file, i.e. `goobox-sync-storj.bat`

+The app uses the auth file in the `<user.home>/.storj` folder created by the libstorj CLI for the authentication with the Storj bridge.